A wall planter provides a nurturing (and space-saving) environment for many types of indoor greenery, from cute tiny plants to lush herbs.

 If you have a few smaller plants (like a variety of succulents or some air plants) that would look great together, this three-tiered wall planter is perfect for your space.
-Each planter is 6.5 x 3.25 x 2.5 inches, making it just small enough to hang over a desk or in an entry way, but still big enough to house a few plants at once.
+Each planter is 6.5 x 3.25 x 2.5 inches, making it just small enough to hang over a desk or in an entryway, but still big enough to house a few plants at once.

-Each pot has a drainage hole, so you can make sure your plants won't get root rot by staying too damp.
+Each pot has a drainage hole, so you can make sure your plants won't get root rot from staying too damp.
 Unfortunately, the pots don't easily come off of the rope that they hang from, so you'll need to take the entire planter down to water, then wait for it to stop dripping before you put it back into place.

 Just be aware that these planters are not a good fit for plants that are on the larger side or need a lot of room for their roots to grow.

 When in doubt, go with what always works: sleek ceramic, geometric shapes, and brass details.
 Stylish enough to proudly display your favorite plantings, but subdued enough to go with you from one design trend to the next, these wall planters look great and work well no matter what.
-Available in multiple sizes, this small set works well on its own in tighter spaces, or pairs perfectly with its big ceramic sibling on more grand wallscapes.
+Available in multiple sizes, this small set works well on its own in tighter spaces or pairs perfectly with its big ceramic sibling on more grand wallscapes.

-If big potted plants aren’t your jam, these are a great vessel for succulents, air plants, and the ever-propagated pothos.
+If big potted plants aren’t your jam, these are great vessels for succulents, air plants, and the ever-propagated pothos.
 If you’re looking to add interest to your gallery wall, these nestle nicely in among your favorite framed art and photos.
-All in all, whether you’re a beginner looking to add a couple of small plants or you’re a seasoned green thumb looking for a way to squeeze in more greenery, these simple hanging planters from Umbra will not disappoint.
+All in all, whether you’re a beginner looking to add a couple of small plants or a seasoned green thumb looking for a way to squeeze in more greenery, these simple hanging planters from Umbra will not disappoint.

 While herb gardens are a great way to get fresh herbs into your cooking, many kitchens don't have counter space for more than one or two plant pots, if any.
-This wall planter fits in just about any size kitchen—it's only 23.5 x 17.5 inches, and comes about 6 inches out from the wall, including the tilted metal pots.
-Its farmhouse inspired design is definitely on the more rustic side, but we think it will look great filled with leafy plants.
+This wall planter fits in just about any size kitchen—it's only 23.5 x 17.5 inches and comes about 6 inches out from the wall, including the tilted metal pots.
+Its farmhouse-inspired design is definitely on the more rustic side, but we think it will look great filled with leafy plants.

-You'll need to keep your herb plants on the smaller side, since each pot only measures about 4.5 inches tall.
-The pots also have no drainage holes, so you'll need to keep plastic liners in and be careful to drain your plants well before they go back on the wall.
+You'll need to keep your herb plants on the smaller side since each pot only measures about 4.5 inches tall.
+The pots also have no drainage holes, so you'll need to keep plastic liners in them and be careful to drain your plants well before they go back on the wall.

-If keeping all those pots watered sounds a bit too daunting, don’t worry, that’s covered.
+If keeping all those pots watered sounds a bit too daunting, don’t worry—that’s covered.
 The well-designed automatic drip system will make it so everything gets what it needs.
 Water drips on the topmost row and slowly travels down to each succeeding row, ensuring all plants get all the water they want, but never more than they need.